FIVE ESSENTIAL LIFE PRACTICES

 Set aside 30 minutes each day for rest and unstructured downtime with no agenda.
 Remove all distractions, no phones, texts, emails, computer or TV.
 Start saying no to nonessential activities (and you get to decide what those are!)
 Create the spaciousness to respond to what calls to you in the moment and listen to what deeper parts of you may need.
 Take a nap, meditate, draw, listen to the birds or music, do restorative yoga, let the mind wander, feel your grief, anger, pain, fatigue, and joy.
 Do nothing.
 Simply be.

-- There is more to life than work, consuming, and being busy.
-To be healthy and whole we must also pay attention to our inner world.
-As the Jungian psychologist James Hillman said, there is a relentless pressure upon each soul to create, to illuminate who one is through the act of creating.
+- There is more to life than work, consuming, and being busy; to be healthy and whole we must also pay attention to our inner world.
+As the Jungian psychologist James Hillman said, there is a relentless pressure to illuminate who one is through the act of creating.
 Explore and cultivate soul-making acts of creativity in your life — in the kitchen, garden, studio, or at work.
-Learn meditation or another contemplative practice and listen to the messages from your dreams.
-Find someone to support you to tap into the resources of your inner world.
+Find a resource to support you in learning meditation and listening to the messages from your dreams.

 The above practices are based on Mary’s book, Rhythms of Change: Reclaiming Your Health Using Ancient Wisdom And Your Own Common Sense (2014).

 www.MarySaundersHealth.com • firstname.lastname@example.org